-The Commission adds new §807.272 to identify the Executive Director of the Texas Workforce Commission as the individual who may issue a statement of charges and hearing notice for the issuance of a cease and desist order.
+§807.272 identifies the Executive Director of the Commission as the individual that may issue a statement of charges and hearing notice for the issuance of a cease and desist order.
 This new subsection is added as required by §132.306 of the Act.